-The reason for this is not far-fetched.
+The reason for this is not so implausible.
 A good number of buyers are prone to browsing around or abandoning their online collection, with the belief that they can always return to complete a transaction.

 But in the ecommerce space, you can trigger an immediate action when you create a sense of your product going out of stock.
-This piece of information is meant to make customers act quickly in order place an order for a product.
+This piece of information prompts customers to act quickly in placing orders for that product.

 You can set your stock number lower than actual quantity in your inventory.
 This act creates an impression that your items are in high demand and will soon sell out.

 Place a timing feature also adds to the sense of urgency you would want to convey to your customers.

 When customers are considering making a purchase, you can show a time-limited offer along with a running countdown timer to motivate them to make an unplanned purchase.

 Placing the right product, at the right location along with appropriate promotions have the potential of boosting your online sales volume.

 You Do Not Post Content Regularly